The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/7-rest-crud-api.md

 The guiding principles of REST can be found in detail in the website above.
 Here, we've provided a few easy ways to ensure you are building a RESTful API:

-1. **Requests Should be Statelessness**: Each request should contain all the information needed by the client for the current.
+1. **Requests Should be Stateless**: Each request should contain all the information needed by the client for the current request.
 The server doesn't store the current client state.
    * For example, if a user selects a filter that is applied to a `GET` request, that filter must be provided with every request.
-The server should not be expected to remember the client's state.
+The server should not be expected to remember the client's previous requests.
 2. **Endpoints Describe Resources, Not Actions**: Use plural nouns (e.g., `/api/users`, `/api/posts`) instead of verbs (e.g., `/api/getUser`, `/api/createPost`) for endpoint URLs.
    * A common exception to this rule is `/api/login` and `/api/logout`
-3. **HTTP Methods Matter**:
+3. **HTTP Methods Matter**: Be consistent!
    * `GET` – Retrieve data
    * `POST` – Create data
    * `PUT / PATCH` – Update data